TheManOfTeel/TestAverage/README.md

 # TestAverage
- A simple VB app to calculate the test average
+ A simple VB app to calculate the test average.